Arthur Korn – Fax Machine Inventor and Television Experimenter

 Born in Germany, Arthur Korn studied in London, Paris, Berlin, and Würzburg, later becoming a lecturer in law in Munich, and the chair of physics at the Berlin Institute of Technology.

 Being of Jewish descent, he was dismissed from his post at the Berlin Institute of Technology in 1935 due to the rise of the Nazi Party.
-He left Germany in 1939 to move his family to the United States, becoming the chair in Physics and Mathematics a the Stevens Institute of Technology (Hoboken, New Jersey).
+He left Germany in 1939 to move his family to the United States, becoming the Chair of Physics and Mathematics a the Stevens Institute of Technology (Hoboken, New Jersey).

 Facsimile and Telecommunications Inventions and Experiments

-Pioneering in areas such as the use of light sensitive selenium cells in the phototeleautograph, he managed in 1906 to transmit a photograph of Crown Prince William over 1800km.
+Pioneering in areas such as the use of light sensitive selenium cells in the phototelautograph, he managed in 1906 to transmit a photograph of Crown Prince William over 1800km.

 In 1913, Korn was able to demonstrate a visual telegraphic transmission of a cinematic (movie) recording.